Garth Robinson

 Garth B. Robinson (born 11 October 1970 in London) is a retired male track and field athlete from Jamaica.
 Robinson won a bronze medal at the 1996 Summer Olympics in Atlanta.

+Robinson competed for the Oral Roberts Golden Eagles track and field team in the NCAA.
+He later became the head coach of the Harris–Stowe State Hornets track and field team.